-One theme that remains central to a Sourced way-of-life, is supporting others wherever possible and having a little fun along the way.
+One theme that remains central to a Sourced way-of-life, is supporting others in the community wherever possible and having a little fun along the way.

 In late 2013, we launched the first South Island Hacktivate event ‘Mile High’ (in conjunction with Orion Health) and brought together the local technology industry in a competitive programming competition.
 This event welcomed professionals and students alike to join in a festive night of fun and competitive software development and most importantly engaged professionals and students in networking.

-We sponsor and helped to organise (Jason sat on the committee 2012 – 16) the Canterbury Software Summit, the largest IT conference for professional development and education in the South Island, which we continue to sponsor (every year since 2012).
+We sponsored and helped to organise (Jason sat on the committee from 2012 – 16) the Canterbury Software Summit, the largest IT conference for professional development and education in the South Island, which we continue to sponsor (every year since 2012).

 Sourced has encouraged the early development of skilled IT people.
 We have been key sponsors of Code Club Aotearoa, a national movement bringing primary school students together to learn software development.